ddev/ddev-contrib/docker-compose-services/blackfire/README.md

 1. the probe (Already installed in ddev by default)
 2. the agent (Added as an additional service in docker-compose.blackfire.yaml)
-3. the client (Installed and configured by you on your host, or any computer)
+3. the client (Installed and configured by you on your host, on the ddev web container, or any computer)

 ## The Probe